lmaccherone/resumes/product-engineering.md

 ## Executive Summary

-My career has been dedicated to empowering developers and driving adoption of transformative technologies, aligning perfectly with Cloudflare's mission to create a seamless and delightful developer experience.
-In every role, I've driven—from product, engineering, and ecosystem perspectives—the development of solutions that dramatically improve the performance of engineering work at scale.
+My career has been dedicated to empowering developers and driving adoption of transformative technologies, aligning perfectly with Cloudflare's mission to create a paradigm-shifting but delightful developer experience.
+In every role, I’ve led the creation of solutions—from product, engineering, and ecosystem perspectives—that significantly enhance the performance and scalability of engineering work.
 Combining deep hands-on technical leadership with market foresight, I’ve consistently driven adoption, influenced industry standards, and delivered lasting change.

 ## How I Can Help Cloudflare

 ### Cloudflare-Specific Contributions

 - **WebSocket transport SEP:** Authored a WebSocket transport SEP under consideration for the next MCP specification, with a Cloudflare-based reference implementation.
-This leverages Durable Objects' ability to maintain connections while hibernating, making WebSockets an ideal fit for Cloudflare's architecture.
+This leverages Durable Objects' ability to maintain connections while hibernating, making WebSockets a much better fit for Cloudflare's architecture than the current MCP network transport, Streamable HTTP.
 - **Durable Objects ecosystem contributions:** Developed two open-source projects specifically targeting the Durable Objects ecosystem, demonstrating deep expertise and commitment to Cloudflare's developer community.
 - **Active community engagement:** Recognized as a leading contributor on Cloudflare's #durable-objects Discord channel, consistently helping developers solve implementation challenges and providing guidance.

 ### Industry Ecosystem Leadership & Standards Influence

-- **Shaping the ecosystem my employer inhabits:** Like the WebSocket for MCP proposal mentioned above, I have often shaped the ecosystem my employer inhabits to create more fertile ground in which to flourish and grow.
+- **Cultivating the ecosystem my employer inhabits:** Like the WebSocket for MCP proposal mentioned above, I have often cultivated the ecosystem my employer inhabits to create a more fertile environment in which to flourish and grow.
 Two more examples:
-  - **AppSec transformation (Comcast):** Championed reachability analysis, now the industry standard for security alert prioritization, enabling tools across the ecosystem to better serve Comcast and subsequent employers.
+  - **AppSec transformation (Comcast):** Championed reachability analysis, now the industry standard for security alert prioritization, enabling tools across the ecosystem to better serve Comcast and my subsequent employer, Contrast.
-  - **DevSecOps leadership:** Authored the original DevSecOps Manifesto and published a widely adopted "Transformation Blueprint," driving adoption at BMW, CVS, Comcast, and more, fostering a thriving and developer-centric security ecosystem.
+  - **DevSecOps leadership:** Authored the original DevSecOps Manifesto and created a widely adopted "Transformation Blueprint," driving adoption at BMW, CVS, Comcast, and more, fostering a thriving and developer-centric security ecosystem.

 ### Developer Community Leadership & Technical Recognition

-- **Cloudflare community contributor:** Recognized as a leading voice on Cloudflare's #durable-objects Discord channel, helping developers solve challenges and adopt Cloudflare technologies.
+- **Cloudflare community contributor:** Recognized as a leading voice on Cloudflare's #durable-objects Discord channel, helping developers solve challenges and adopt Cloudflare technologies, while providing actionable feedback to Cloudflare employees for documentation, bug fix, and product enhancements.
 - **Advisory roles:** Served as Azure Advisor for Cosmos DB query language design and Microsoft MVP for AI and Analytics, bridging product management with developer needs.
 - **Developer thought leadership:** Delivered engaging conference talks, created impactful content, and drove adoption through social media, consistently making complex technical concepts accessible.

 ### Technical Leadership & Open Source Impact